jhumelsine/jhumelsine.github.io/_posts/2026-02-11-computer-science-software-engineering.md

 I hope so.

 ## Computer Science Problems
-Computer Science addresses well defined problems of bounded scope/domain that don't tend to change over time.
+In academia, Computer Science courses typically address well-defined problems of bounded scope/domain that don't tend to change over time.
 These problems tend to have provable solutions.

 Typical problems and topics include data structures, algorithms, discrete mathematics, programming language design, etc.
 Computer Science curricula introduce students to the entire computer tech stack from logic gates at the bottom up to applications at the top.

 <img src="https://media3.giphy.com/media/v1.Y2lkPTc5MGI3NjExcDlxNHN2d2g1N2xhN3NjMG1mYmRxaThtMWdpeGVtbGwxaWNmb3c1YSZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/99aniB2u9OztK/giphy.gif" alt="Electrons Dancing Among Rocks" title="Image Source: https://giphy.com/gifs/circuit-99aniB2u9OztK" width = "35%" align="right" style="padding: 0 20px;">

-We make electrons dance among rocks.
+**We make electrons dance among rocks.**
 Each additional layer on the tech stack is for the benefit of humans, not the computer.
 The computer is just as content to execute machine code written by a human as it is to execute machine code generated from a compiler from source code written by a human.
-However, a human will almost certainly find reading program written in a higher level language easier to understand than machine code.
+However, a human will almost certainly find reading a program written in a higher-level language easier than reading machine code.

+My first paying job as a software developer was a summer position between my sophomore and junior years in college.
+It was the closest I ever came to coding on bare metal.
+I hand wrote my programs in an assembly language on paper and then converted the assembly code into machine code by hand.
+I loaded machine code into the machine using a Hexadecimal keypad.

+The programs weren't complex, but I needed to divide numbers with decimal results.
+The chip only supported integers, and it did not have a divide operation.
+It took me several days to find a divide routine for the machine and figure out how to eke out decimals via remainders from the division.
+Even the most basic higher-level language would have supported float division, which would have reduced several days of assembly code development to: `rate = distance / time`.

 Each new layer adds an additional layer of [Abstraction](https://jhumelsine.github.io/2024/10/30/abstraction.html) removing us further from the dancing electrons and rocks.
 This separation gives us greater ability to specify **what** we want the computer to do without knowing the specific details of **how** it's going to do it.
+It shields us from low level toil.

 _Abstraction is the elimination of the irrelevant and the amplification of the essential._ ― Robert C. Martin

+There's an additional advantage.
+The tech stack is not a single column.
+It's more like a brick wall.
+There may be multiple options to support an abstraction layer.

+The programming language in my first professional position was C.
+The project debated different hardware vendors.
+The eventual vendor was not an issue, because our C code would compile to object code that would execute upon any vendors' machines.
+In contrast, my summer job machine code could only execute on hardware that used the same chip set as my machine.

 The Computer Science curriculum explains these layers and shows how each layer interacts with the layers above and below it.
 These are foundational concepts.
 They lift the veil of mystery.
 A computer isn't a magical black box.
-We obtain some level of understanding as to what's going on under the hood.
+We gain some understanding of what’s going on under the hood.
+But knowing how the layers work is different from knowing how to build and evolve a system that spans many of them with other people.
+Abstraction doesn't just make things easier; it makes large systems possible by limiting how much any one human has to understand at a time.

 Even so, most courses just scratch the surface.
 I used to chuckle to myself that the title of every college Computer Science text book I had through my undergraduate degree (and some in my graduate degree) often began with _An Introduction to ..._ .
 When were we going to get past the introduction?

+This was the case until recently.
+The transitions between layers of abstraction were well understood, deterministic, and often provable.
+[Large Language Models and Generative AI](https://jhumelsine.github.io/2024/09/18/llm-genai.html) (LLMs & GenAI) are changing the landscape rapidly.
+They are adding an additional layer of abstraction on top of application coding.
+Higher-level languages removed the toil of assembly code.
+Will LLMs and GenAI remove the toil of traditional programming?
+I don’t know.
+But I do know that those who learn to leverage them effectively will have an advantage over those who do not.

 <img src="https://upload.wikimedia.org/wikipedia/commons/4/47/River_terrapin.jpg" alt="Turtles All the Way Down" title="Image Source: https://en.wikipedia.org/wiki/File:River_terrapin.jpg" width = "25%" align="left" style="padding: 0 20px;">